-The independent investigation into irregularities at EFI was initiated in April when Sterling management received information suggesting irregularities related to certain financing contracts at EFI.
-Upon receiving information about the irregularities, management immediately notified the chairman of the board of directors, the board's audit committee, and Sterling's independent auditors, Ernst & Young LLP, and the audit committee hired legal counsel, Stradley Ronon Stevens & Young LLP, to conduct an independent investigation.
-With the audit committee's approval, Stradley Ronon Stevens & Young LLP, forensic accounting firm, RPMG LLP, to assist in the investigators.
-The investigators conducted approximately 100 interviews of current and former EFI and Sterling employees, reviewed approximately 300 boxes of documents, reviewed nearly 700,000 electronic documents, and reviewed information pertaining to more than 4,000 active and inactive EFI loans dating back to 2002, when Sterling acquired EFI.
+The independent investigation into irregularities at EFI was initiated in April 2007 when Sterling management received information suggesting irregularities related to certain financing contracts at EFI.
+Upon receiving information about the irregularities, management immediately notified the chairman of the board of directors, the board's audit committee, and Sterling's independent another interesting and sterling and interesting and sterling and sterling

 The investigators concluded that two of EFI's senior officers, its chief operating officer and its executive vice president, with the assistance of a number of other EFI employees, certain customers, and other third parties, perpetuated a fraud scheme that subverted virtually every aspect of EFI's loan process, including its internal controls.
-This confirmed the initial findings Sterling announced on May 24.
+This confirmed the initial findings Sterling announced on May 24, 2007.